-Use the choke tube wrench to change choke tubes.
+Use the choke tube wrench to remove and install choke tubes.

-Several choke tubes are supplied with your shotgun.
-The choke tubes listed are also available as accessories.
-Remember that Invector-DS, Invector-Plus and Standard Invector tubes are not interchangeable.
+Standard Invector tubes are not interchangeable.
 Before removing or installing tubes, or reading the rim notch code, make sure your shotgun is completely unloaded and the "safety" is in the on safe position.